Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 ### Introduction About The Dataset

-In this project, the APDM’s advanced wearable sensors, Opalsand Mobility Lab have been used to collect, analyze, and store outcome measures.
-This process takes less than five minutes and the number of sensors is 3 or 6.
+PDM Wearable Technology has created a testing platform/product called Mobility Lab for research.
+A subject can be tested and a report can be generated in less than 5 minutes.
+The tests use Opal wearable sensors (3 or 7 sensors).

-The used dataset contains many h5 files that can be openedusing Python.
-There are many variables that are used in this dataset.
-Each file in this dataset contains variables about somebody who is walking or standing.
+The used dataset contains many h5 files that can be opened using Python.
+Almost 100 variables are used in this dataset.
+The 90+  movement variables for each subject are collected in one file.
+One file was used for this project.

-Here, I worked on one nested data structure h5 file which contains the features of one walking person.
+The h5 file which contains the features of one walking person.
 Walking corridor must be at least7 meters in length.
-The data size of each independent variable (feature) is not the same.

 This table contains the node paths and the number of rows of each node path: